Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Singular limits in the Nondimensionalized Model

 \section{Singular limits in the Nondimensionalized Model}

 \hypertarget{appC}{}

-In this section, we perform GSPT analysis on \cref{eq:nondim} by treating $\varepsilon$ and $\delta$ as two independent singular perturbation parameters.
-Since the primary focus of this work is to explore the effects of norepinephrine on the preB{\"o}tC neuron, we only provide a brief overview of the GSPT analysis and the derivation of key subsystems for the sake of completeness.
+In this section, we perform GSPT analysis on \cref{eq:nondim} by treating $\varepsilon$ and $\delta$ as two independent singular perturbation parameters. \RED{For simplicity, we group $ca$ as the slow variable and denote $\tilde{g}=R_{ca}\cdot g$.} Since the primary focus of this work is to explore the effects of norepinephrine on the preB{\"o}tC neuron, we only provide a brief overview of the GSPT analysis and the derivation of key subsystems for the sake of completeness.
 Readers interested in the full details are referred to \cite{Nan2015,phan2024mixed}. \\

 Choose $\tau=t_s$ to be the reference time, we call the dimensionless system \cref{eq:nondim} that evolves over the \emph{slow time $t_s$} the \emph{slow system}.
 Introducing a superslow time $t_{ss} = \delta t_s$ yields the following equivalent descriptions of dynamics: